 How it Started

 The idea of Yearthie was born in 1989.
 I grew up with Mother Earth News, The Whole Earth Catalog and Foxfire on the bookshelf, the daughter of a park ranger and a school teacher.
 One of my chores as a little girl in the 70’s was to work the can opener to take the bottoms out of tin food cans after they were washed.
 When recycling day rolled around, I would help my dad smash them flat with a brick.
-Next we would bundle newspapers into neat stacks, and I would put my finger on the cotton string as he tied the knot.
+Next we would bundle newspapers into neat stacks to be tied up with cotton string.
 As a young adult I decided I was more of a Yearthie kind of person than a yuppie.
 But like a lot of young people in my generation I got caught up in what was seemingly dictated by the times - and while chasing a career, big house, a paycheck and all the accoutrements of consuming, my mom would remind me not to become a cynic.

 One night during 2011, in a Jerry McGuire-ish type moment, I had a reckoning with my behavior, and revisited my youthful idealism.
 From that came what it means to be Yearthie.